MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zero-trust.md

 When you implement Zero Trust practices in your Azure landing zone deployment, you should begin by considering the Zero Trust guidance for each landing zone design area.

-[Azure landing zone design areas](../design-areas.md) presents considerations for designing a landing zone and guides you through the critical decisions for each area, so you know what you need to create a successful landing zone.
+For considerations about designing a landing zone and guidance for critical decisions in each area, see [Azure landing zone design areas](../design-areas.md).

 The Zero Trust model has pillars that are organized by concepts and deployment objectives.
 For more information, see [Deploying Zero Trust solutions](/security/zero-trust/deploy/overview).

 These pillars provide specific deployment objectives that help organizations align with Zero Trust principles.
 These objectives go beyond technical configurations.
-For example, in the networking pillar there's a deployment objective for network segmentation.
+For example, the networking pillar has a deployment objective for network segmentation.
 The objective doesn't provide information on how to configure isolated networks in Azure but instead offers guidance for creating the architecture pattern.
-So there are also other design decisions to make in order to implement the deployment objective.
+There are other design decisions to consider when you implement a deployment objective.

 The following diagram shows the landing zone design areas.